klequis/zz-haskell-notebook/README.md

 # haskell-notebook
 Notes from learning Haskell

 Welcome to my Haskell notebook.

-This is mostly just notes to my self.
-I am creating a glossary as issues.
-They are tagged to indicate if they are incomplete or of questionable correctness.
+Currently this repository is a glossary that is contained in issues.

+Some of the definitions are more math than Haskell.
+When I started out I didn't make the distinction clear but have begun to do so.

+The definitions are created by reading mulitple sources and deriving key points that appear to be relevant to understanding the topic and/or Haskell.
+They are intended to be on the brief side and do intend to be complete or universal in any formal sense.

-Files in the repository address subjects at greater length.
-However, I'm a beginner at haskell and they more reflect my thinking than information you should take as correct.
+Originally, files in the repository were to address subjects at greater length.
+However, I have found that easier to do in a separate location which isn't currently public.

-Some definitions are copied straight from the book [Haskell Programming from first principles](https://haskellbook.com/) because they made sense to me as is.
-Some are enhanced with information from other sources or have text that is my personal interpretation.
-So again, I'm a Haskell beginner ...
+Some definitions are copied straight from the book [Haskell Programming from first principles](https://haskellbook.com/).

-If you would like to contribute to a definition please feel free to credate a new one or comment on an existing one.
+If you would like to contribute to a definition please feel free to create a new one or comment on an existing one.

 1. [Ad-hoc polymorphism (constrained polymorphism](https://github.com/klequis/haskell-notebook/issues/43)
 2. [Anonymous function](https://github.com/klequis/haskell-notebook/issues/60)